OwurakuYeboah/Spring_REST_Service/README.md

 ## Running Locally

 Run the project on your IDE.
-In your console log, you should see a Started a HealthC(AR) service in seconds message.
+In your console log, you should see a Started a Spring service in seconds message.

 Your service is now running!
 Open your internet browser, and type: